Veterinarian (Livestock): Educational Requirements

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), there were 56,020 veterinarians employed in the U.S. in May 2012, with an average yearly income of $93,250 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), there were 62,470 veterinarians employed in the U.S. in May 2014, with a median yearly income of $87,590 (www.bls.gov).
 Vets who work exclusively with food animals had the highest starting salaries.
-Veterinarians in general can expect employment opportunities to increase by 36% over the 2010-2020 decade.
-Among those vets working in private practice, about 6% were equine vets and about 8% were vets for food animals.
+Veterinarians in general can expect employment opportunities to increase by 12% over the 2012-2022 decade.
+Among those vets working in private practice in 2012, about 6% were equine vets and about 8% were vets for food animals.

 The BLS also reports that all states require veterinarians to be licensed unless they work for exempted state and federal agencies.
 The requirements for licensure can vary by state, but usually include a DVM and passing grade on the North American Veterinary Licensing Exam (NAVLE).
 The NAVLE, given by the National Board of Veterinary Medical Examiners, includes both multiple choice and visual questions that test a candidate's knowledge of veterinary medicine and diagnostic skills.
 Some states also require state jurisprudence or clinical competency exams.